-Stumpfield Marsh, Hopkinton Lake, and Everett Lake Professional Review and Guide
+Stumpfield Marsh, Hopkinton Lake, and Everett Lake Professional Guide

 "Huge trees drape out over the water of this meandering, slow-moving stream.
 Neither we nor the several other canoes and kayaks that shared this water with us on a June Saturday could detect any current.
 We could not get over the size of the trees, particularly the white oak and white pine.
 Some of these stately trees certainly exceed 100 feet in height.
 High tree-species diversity kept us occupied as we identified red and white oak, basswood, beech, and shagbark hickory, among others.